GuavaCZ/filament-nested-resources/README.md

 {
     use NestedRelationManager;

-    // We can usually guess the related resource, but if your app has multiple resources
+    // We can usually guess the nested resource, but if your app has multiple resources for this
-    // for this model, you will need to explicitly define the resource
+    // model, you will need to explicitly define the it
     // public static string $nestedResource = AlbumResource::class;
 }
 ```